GRamasike/-Mini-Project-One-Property24-/README.md

 This project focuses on:
 - Extracting meaningful insights from property data
 - Translating business questions into SQL queries
-- Practicing fundamentals SQL quesring skills
+- Practicing fundamentals SQL quering skills

 # 🔍 Tasks
 -For this project, I must: